A brain tumour is a growth of cells in the brain that multiplies in an abnormal, uncontrollable way.

 Sometimes there's a small chance the tumour could return, so you may need regular follow-up appointments to monitor this.

-If you have a brain tumour, your outlook will depend on a number of factors.
+If you have a brain tumour, your outlook will depend on several factors, including:

 - your age